Centre for Coaching, London, UK

 Final Submission form with a report of completed coaching with coachee personal approach to coaching

-If you have any queries about the course fees and structure please contact Peter Ruddell, the Training Director.
+If you have any queries about the programme fees and structure please contact Peter Ruddell, the Training Director.

-SUPERVISION, INSURANCE & PROFESSIONAL BODY MEMBERSHIP: LEARNERS ATTENDING EXTENDED COURSES
+SUPERVISION, INSURANCE & PROFESSIONAL BODY MEMBERSHIP: LEARNERS ATTENDING EXTENDED PROGRAMMES

-Our courses are recognised, accredited and approved by a number of leading professional bodies.
+Our programmes are recognised, accredited and approved by a number of leading professional bodies.
 Please visit our Accreditation page for more details.
-If you are unsure about the difference between a course being accredited, approved or recognised, and a practitioner being accredited please visit our What is Accreditation page for a fuller explanation.
+If you are unsure about the difference between a programme being accredited, approved or recognised, and a practitioner being accredited please visit our What is Accreditation page for a fuller explanation.

-Our courses are at introductory, intermediate and advanced levels.
-Please visit our Course levels page for additional information.
+Our programmes are at introductory, intermediate and advanced levels.
+Please visit our Programme levels page for additional information.